Yvan Colonna: Role in the assassination of Prefect Érignac

 On 6 February 1998 at 9:05 pm, the prefect of Corsica, Claude Érignac, was assassinated as he exited a theatre onto rue Colonna-d'Ornano in Ajaccio.
-He was shot with three 9 mm bullets in his neck and died shortly thereafter.
+He was shot in the neck with three 9 mm bullets and died shortly thereafter.
 The weapon was later found to be one of the guns stolen in the attack on the Gendarmerie station in Pietrosella on 6 September 1997.

-The following enquiry resulted in the arrest of several militants, and their interrogation pointed towards Yvan Colonna as the culprit.
+The following inquiry resulted in the arrest of several militants, and their interrogation pointed towards Yvan Colonna as the culprit.
 By the time police went to question him, he had already fled, which sparked the biggest manhunt in French history.
 Colonna was thought to have left the country, possibly for South America.
 However, an infrared camera set in the mountains of Corsica, near Vico as surveillance of a bergerie, a traditional Corsican shepherd stone hut, yielded evidence that Colonna was hiding there.
 He was arrested on 4 June 2003.

 Charged with assassination and of being a member of a terrorist organisation, he was arraigned on 12 November 2007 before the court in Paris which handles terrorism cases.
 The court was in session until 12 December 2007.
 During his pre-trial internment, he repeatedly claimed innocence, and that he was the victim of unfair press coverage that had convicted him before trial.
 On 13 December 2007, Colonna was pronounced guilty and sentenced to life imprisonment.
 He later appealed.

 On 20 June 2011, Colonna's conviction was upheld on appeal, and he spent the remainder of his life in the Toulon-La Farlède detention centre.

 Death

-On 2 March 2022, Colonna was attacked in prison by Franck Elong Abé, an Islamist 36-year-old Cameroonian inmate, reportedly for "disrespecting Muhammad".
+On 2 March 2022, Colonna was attacked in prison by Franck Elong Abé, a 36-year-old inmate, reportedly for "disrespecting Muhammad".
 In response, violent unrest broke out across Corsica.
 After spending three weeks in a coma at a hospital, he died of his wounds on 21 March 2022, at the age of 61.